Salt River Campout Pre-Trip Information and Packing ListWhat to bring, where to meet, what is included, policies, and more

-From Phoenix, go to Globe on Hwy 60 East.
-Go all the way through Globe and on the east side of town there is a left hand turn at a stoplight going toward Show Low.
+Go to Globe on Hwy 60 East.
+Go all the way through Globe and on the east side of town, there is a left-hand turn at a stoplight going toward Show Low.
 Highway 60 turns here!
-(If you miss the turn, you will be on Hwy 70 going toward Safford!)
+(If you miss the turn, you will be on Hwy 70 going toward Safford).

-From Tucson, get on Hwy 77 North.
-As you enter Globe on the east side of town there is a right turn onto Hwy 60 going toward Show Low.
+Get on Hwy 77 North.
+As you enter Globe on the east side of town, there is a right turn onto Hwy 60 going toward Show Low.

 What to Bring – Day

 - Fleece jacket or synthetic insulating layer on colder days

 - Hat or visor, which can be worn under your helmet

 - Waterproof sunscreen.
 This is important.
 We are close to the sun!